welsontn/welsontn/README.md

 I will be using this page to list my past professional works (no public repo) and repository that I feel worth sharing.

-I have been working professionally for at least 5 years.
+I have been working professionally as Software Developer for at least 5 years.
 Only recently started using GitHub to put my personal projects.

-My past works:
+My past works (just listing that I feel worth checking out):

 - [Marutama Ramen](https://marutama.com.sg) <br />
 Stacks: Laravel PHP Framework, SASS, JavaScript <br />